 Don’t bulk-buy textbooks.
 Wait till you get into the course and figure out what’s actually worth your money.
 Also, the library has pretty much everything.

 Whether you want advice on an overseas placement or tips on making the most of it, we can put you in contact with students who have already travelled with us.
-Click here for more information about our Physiotherapy electives, and here for reviews from Physiotherapy students who have travelled with Work the World.
+Learn about our physiotherapy placements by filling out the short form below — one of our elective consultants will get back to you.